Tariq-Mehmood-Malik/Docker/docker-compose.md

 ## Docker-Compose Commands

-After creating compose file we can built & run our infrastructure with single command.
+After creating compose file we can built & run our infrastructure with following commands.

 To build but not start infrastructure.
 ```bash